10 Signs You’re Dealing with Manipulative People and How To Free Yourself

 If you’re dealing with a Drama Creator:

 Don’t let the Drama Creator turn your life into a soap opera.
-By recognizing their tactics and setting healthy boundaries, you can reclaim control and create a calmer, more peaceful environment for yourself.
+Recognize their tactics and set healthy boundaries to regain control and create a calmer, more peaceful environment.

 10. Keeping Score: The Accountant